guycalledavinash/aws/autoscaling-lb/README.md

 ![inst](https://github.com/guycalledavinash/aws/assets/90386560/4e5a3964-4f61-486b-8263-b21853bc0ca5)

-# Now it's time to create a Load Balancer.
+Now it's time to create a Load Balancer.
 We can't login to these instances yet as there're no public IPs, so we make use of Bashtion Host/Jump Server.

 10. Create a new EC2 for bashtion host using the same VPC, auto-assign public IP, launch.

-# Here, we login to bashtion host in public IP to connect to servers in private subnet
+Here, we login to bashtion host in public IP to connect to servers in private subnet

-ssh -i (pem location) ubuntu@(public-ip)
+ssh -i (pem file location) ubuntu@(public-ip)

+For us to access private subnet's ec2 instances, they should have access to public ec2's pem files so we use scp (secure copy) command.

+scp -i (pem file location) ubuntu@(public ip)